 The brighter period of the year lasts for 3.6 months, from May 7 to August 26, with an average daily incident shortwave energy per square meter above 7.2 kWh.
 The brightest day of the year is June 27, with an average of 8.5 kWh.

 The darker period of the year lasts for 3.5 months, from November 4 to February 19, with an average daily incident shortwave energy per square meter below 3.5 kWh.
 The darkest day of the year is December 23, with an average of 2.2 kWh.

 For the purposes of this report, the geographical coordinates of San Jose are 37.339 deg latitude, -121.895 deg longitude, and 95 ft elevation.

-The topography within 2 miles of San Jose is essentially flat, with a maximum elevation change of 82 feet, and an average elevation above sea level of 86 feet.
-Within 10 miles contains large variations in elevation (2,861 feet).
-Within 50 miles contains extreme variations in elevation (4,318 feet).
+The topography within 2 miles of San Jose is essentially flat, with a maximum elevation change of 82 feet and an average elevation above sea level of 86 feet.
+Within 10 miles is essentially flat (2,861 feet).
+Within 50 miles contains large variations in elevation (4,318 feet).

 The area within 2 miles of San Jose is covered by artificial surfaces (100%), within 10 miles by artificial surfaces (69%) and grassland (18%), and within 50 miles by water (28%) and grassland (22%).

 This report illustrates the typical weather in San Jose, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There are 2 weather stations near enough to contribute to our estimation of the temperature and dew point in San Jose.